-Wines and cheeses produced in the regions visited, fruits and vegetables from the local orchards and vegetable gardens, olive oil from the mill, honey from hives at the ports of call, herbs and spices from the local maquis: you’ll have the opportunity to taste everything the local lands have to offer onboard.
+Wines, cheeses and olive oils from the regions visited; fruits and vegetables from local orchards and vegetable patches; honey and herbs and spices from the neighbouring maquis shrubland: you'll get to sample and taste everything the terroirs have to offer.

 Travelling far off the beaten track; enjoying the delights of quiet and little-visited ports of call; marvelling at iconic sites and places; seeking out exceptional scenery, that unforgettable encounter you’ll never forget, the unique and unusual: such is the range of amazing experiences and magical moments the itineraries offered aboard Le Ponant have been designed to bring you.

 Both onboard and at ports of call, Le Ponant offers a veritable invitation to enjoy authentic experiences and moments of rare privilege.
 Art, culture, gastronomy, nature, terroir, wellness, sport: take the time to taste, feel, listen and contemplate!
 Allow your senses to fully awaken and let yourself be guided by the crew and staff of Le Ponant, who will be able to provide you with all the help, advice and recommendations you require.

 Feel the breeze on your face, lift your gaze, and admire the sight of the wind in the sails.